Nikkei drops as trade tensions escalate, Osaka quake hits utility stocks

-TOKYO (Reuters) - Japanese stocks fell on Monday morning as an escalating trade dispute between the United States and China stoked concerns about the impact on global demand, triggering a sell-off in stocks such as makers of construction equipment.
+TOKYO, June 18 (Reuters) - Japanese stocks fell on Monday as an escalating trade dispute between the United States and China stoked concerns about the impact on global demand, triggering a sell-off in stocks such as makers of construction equipment.

-Kansai Electric (9503.T) dropped 1.5 percent though it said no irregularities had been detected at the Mihama, Takahama and Ohi nuclear plants after the quake.
-Osaka Gas (9532.T) stumbled 3.4 percent.
+Kansai Electric dropped 1.9 percent though it said no irregularities had been detected at the Mihama, Takahama and Ohi nuclear plants after the quake.
+Osaka Gas stumbled 3.4 percent.

 U.S. President Donald Trump unveiled an initial list of strategically important goods that would be subject to a 25 percent tariff effective July 6, a move China’s Commerce Ministry called “a threat to China’s economic interest and security”.